fatemehN/ReproducibilityStudy/README.md

 ```
 ## BibTex Record:

-Please cite our works as follows:
+Please cite our paper as follows:

 ```
 @article{